Heritage

 Intangible heritage

-Intangible heritage is mapped in the KIEN inventory: in 2024, a total of 209 different forms of living cultural heritage will be registered.
+Intangible heritage is mapped in the KIEN inventory: in the inventory revised in 2025, a total of 444 different forms of living cultural heritage are registered..
 The largest category of these is 'Festives, rituals and social practices', which includes, for example, King's Day, various flower parades, night culture or the 'kopro beki' tradition.

 Digital heritage